The best travel hotspots 2018

 50 years ago Martin Luther King was assassinated in Memphis.
 Due to this memorial anniversary, there will be open several civil rights-focused sights such as the Memorial to Peace and Justice in Montgomery, Alabama, which shows a structure of suspended columns that symbolize the nation’s 4.000 lynching victims.
 The National Civil Rights Museum – a former motel in which King was killed – will hold poetry slams, concerts and other special events.
 And New Orleans celebrates its 300th birthday with a multi-event party.

 When a city is compact, fashionable and tremendous value, then it is Estonia’s capital Tallinn.
 From walking for free in the lovely old town to the good-value apartments and houses, Tallinn also shows a beautiful view to the Baltic Sea and over the city from the flat roof of the Linnahall.
 Also head to the neighborhood Kalamaja.
 There, food trucks offer instagrammable moments, that doesn’t cost a thing.

 Lanzarote, Canary Islands, Spain

 Jax, as the locals call the city in Florida, doesn’t get much attention, although it has 35 km (22 mi) of beaches, surfing, art and live music.
-You can explore America’s largest urban park system on foot, by bike or on a guided kayak tour.
-Barbecue joints and beach bars offer good-value and family-friendly dining and Jacksonville had the lowest hotel rates in the state.
+Moreover, you can explore America’s largest urban park system on foot, by bike or on a guided kayak tour.
+Barbecue joints and beach bars offer good-value and family-friendly dining.
+And Jacksonville had the lowest hotel rates in the state.
 So good reasons to pay attention to this city.